How to use Docker Security Scan Locally

 Docker and Snyk recently entered into a partnership to provide container vulnerability scanning.
 What does this mean for you?
 Snyk is now integrated with Docker Hub to scan official images.
 Additionally, Docker has integrated the Snyk scanning directly into Docker Desktop clients.

-Previous to the Snyk partnership, we had no easy way to scan container vulnerabilities locally.
-Instead, we had to build our application and already push it to our Git repository for the vulnerability scanning to occur.
+Before the Snyk partnership, we could not scan container vulnerabilities locally.
+Instead, we had to build our application and push it to our Git repository for the vulnerability scanning to occur.

 Docker Scan pushes left to the point of our local development environment.
 From a DevSecOps perspective, this is an outstanding achievement.
 We can catch Security vulnerabilities locally before pushing any code.